capcom6/sms-gateway/web/mkdocs/docs/privacy/encryption.md

 The application supports end-to-end encryption by encrypting message text and recipients' phone numbers before sending them to the API and decrypting them on the device.
 This ensures that no one – including us as the service provider, the hosting provider, or any third parties – can access the content and recipients of the messages.

+Please note that using encryption will increase device battery usage.

 ## Requirements

 1. Fields `message` and every value in the `phoneNumbers` field must be encrypted.